 Digital information sharing between community pharmacies and GP practices to change future of care

 People want the safest and best care possible.
-To support this, the PRSB has published the first part of a new standard outlining the information that needs to be shared between community pharmacies and GP practices.
+To support this, the PRSB has published the a new standard outlining the information that needs to be shared between community pharmacies and GP practices.

 The number of people living with long-term conditions is increasing, and community pharmacies play an essential role in providing services to patients to keep them well in the community.
 This includes offering vaccinations, medication and appliance reviews, and support with minor illnesses.
 It’s essential that the information about care provided in community pharmacies is recorded in digital care records which can then be shared with GPs and other professionals in a timely manner.